-There are several methods used for epilepsy Diagnosis that are useful in early detection and Treatment.
+There are several methods used for epilepsy Diagnosis that is useful in early detection and treatment.
 It is not so easy and simple to conclude the Diagnosis.
 Hence you may have to consult an epilepsy specialist doctor in India several times and get some epilepsy test done to confirm the condition to start epilepsy Treatment.
 The commonly recommended tests are as follows:

-- Computerized Tomography (CT) Scan: X-rays are used to create images of the brain to detect any possible cysts, tumours, or bleeding that triggers a seizure.
+- Computerized Tomography (CT) Scan: X-rays are used to create images of the brain to detect any possible cysts, tumors, or bleeding that triggers a seizure.

-- Magnetic Resonance Imaging (MRI): It helps the doctor to analyse the brain structure to detect any damaged tissues that trigger a seizure.
+- Magnetic Resonance Imaging (MRI): It helps the doctor to analyze the brain structure to detect any damaged tissues that trigger a seizure.

 - Functional MRI (fMRI): This particular scan detects the part of the brain that consumes more oxygen while you move, speak or do particular tasks.
 This helps the doctor avoid that area while performing any brain surgery.

 - Magnetic Resonance Spectroscopy (MRS): This helps to create an image of different parts of the brain and compare their functionality.
 Unlike MRI, this focuses on a particular part of the brain.

 - Positron Emission Tomography (PET) Scan: This helps the doctor to detect the brain chemistry and problems by injecting a radioactive material into the arm’s vein that gets accumulated in the brain and shows which part of the brain consumes less or more glucose.